xrdocs/software-management/_tutorials/2016-08-26-working-with-ztp.md

 The script can use all the Linux tools available in the Control Plane LXC and perform addition HTTP GET using wget or curl for example to install package and/or download and apply configuration blocks.

 ---
-Note: In IOS-XR release 6.1.1 ZTP can also be invoked from the command line interpreter in this case it will start its execution even if a username or a configuration is present in the system.
+**Note:** In IOS-XR release 6.1.1 ZTP can also be invoked from the command line interpreter in this case it will start its execution even if a username or a configuration is present in the system.

 ---

 ## ZTP requirement
-ZTP requires 2 external services: a dhcp server and an http server, as illustrated above, the support for tftp has been dropped for security and reliability reasons.
+ZTP requires 2 external services: a DHCP server and an HTTP server, as illustrated above, the support for tftp has been dropped for security and reliability reasons.

 ### DHCP server configuration
-Note: The DHCP configuration examples described in this document use the open-source isc-dhcp-server syntax.
 The basic configuration described below provides a fixed IP address and a configuration file taking in account only the mac address of the management interface.

 ```